mortymacs/abcmeta/README.md

 validations over the method's signature.
 All you need is to import 'ABCMeta' and 'abstractmethod' from this library.

+It works on both annotations and without annotations methods.

 ### Quick start

 ```python